-Is your business ready for more customers, increased company or product/service awareness and niche authority in 2017?
+Is your business ready for more customers, increased company or product/service awareness and niche authority in 2023 and beyond?

-Knowing which channels are best suited to market your nonprofit or small business and arrive at your organization’s very specific goals can be challenging – especially if you have not created the holy grail of guidebooks: A marketing plan.
+Knowing which channels are best suited to market your business or organization and arrive at your very specific goals can be challenging – especially if you have not created the holy grail of guidebooks: A marketing plan.

 Think of it as your organization’s unique roadmap driving your business efforts during the next year.
 Before drafting this all-important blueprint, it’s important to determine goals.
 Research is often a necessary puzzle piece in goal-setting as you need to know which social media platforms, for instance, work best with your target audience and product/service.
 In short, be sure to do your homework.
 Where are your target customers online?
 Which social media platforms do they frequent?
 Where/how do they get their news and how can you tap into that?

 Now back to goals.
 What would your company like to achieve?
-Are you interested in selling your goods and services to millennials, for example?
+Are you interested in informing your audience, or selling your goods and services to millennials, for example?
 Do you want to use social media to engage more with current customers?
 Are you looking to brand your business in a way other than how it is currently perceived?